 No one knows for sure if low-porosity hair grows more or less than other types of hair.

-Low porosity hair has a difficult time retaining moisture, so it is very important to keep the strands well-nourished and moisturized, so you can see hair growth!
+Low-porosity hair has difficulty retaining moisture, so keeping the strands well-nourished and moisturized is vital so you can see hair growth!

 Understanding your hair goes beyond just its curl pattern; factors like density, porosity, length, elasticity, and strand width are crucial.

-There are a few different types of protein that can be used to treat low-porosity hair, but hydrolyzed wheat protein is one of the best.
-This protein can help to fill in the gaps in your hair shaft, which will make your hair look and feel healthier.
+A few different types of protein can be used to treat low-porosity hair, but hydrolyzed wheat protein is one of the best.
+This protein can help fill in the gaps in your hair shaft, making your hair look and feel healthier.
+Low-porosity hair has difficulty retaining moisture, so keeping the strands well-nourished and moisturized is vital so you can see hair growth!

 The Coconut Cowash Cleansing Conditioner, the Leave-In Detangler, the Hydration Elation Intensive Conditioner, and the Doublebutter Cream.